Lightstreamer/Lightstreamer-kafka-connector/README.md

 <item-prefix>-[paramName1=filterValue_1,paramName2=filerValue_2,...]
 ```

-Upon consuming a message, Kafka Connector _expands_ every item template addressed by the record topic by evaluating each extraction expression and binding the extracted value to the associated parameter.
+Upon consuming a message, the Kafka Connector _expands_ every item template addressed by the record topic by evaluating each extraction expression and binding the extracted value to the associated parameter.
 The expanded template will result as:

 ```js
 <item-prefix>-[paramName1=extractedValue_1,paramName2=extractedValue_2,...]